-On average the UK Government spends £292 billion a year, more than a third of all public spending, on procuring goods, works and services from external suppliers.
-This money generates over 50,000 new business opportunities a year for many different industries.
+On average the UK Government spends £300 billion a year, more than a third of all public spending, on procuring goods, works, and services from external suppliers.
+In this post we explore the 6 reasons why you should include public sector contracts within your business strategy.

 The Public Sector is typically made up of not-for-profit organisations owned by central, national and local governments, for the benefit of their citizens.
 They cover areas such as defence, education, fire services, healthcare, police and refuse collection.

 As the public sector relies on public funding to make decisions, they are required to ensure their financial decisions are made respectfully, encourage free and open competition, achieve best value for money, and ultimately benefit the public.

 All government contracts over £12,000 and wider public sector contracts over £30,000 must be publicly accessible online for any supplier to view and bid for.
 No matter what size your business is, if you meet the criteria and can deliver the tender requirements, you have a fair chance of winning the work.
 This is different to private procurement where the buyer can choose who to inform of their procurement needs, and who to do business with.

 The UK Government aims to award 33% of all public contracts to SMEs, which make up 99% of all UK businesses.
 To help make this possible, policies were introduced allowing buyers to prioritise smaller businesses by creating SME-only contracts.